Hinsdale Township High School District 86

 Hinsdale Township High School District 86 is a high school district headquartered in Hinsdale, Illinois, serving Hinsdale and Darien.

 It operates Hinsdale Central High School and Hinsdale South High School.

-Hinsdale Township High School District 86

 Hinsdale Township High School District 86 has more than 4000 students in grades 9 through 12.
 The student-to-teacher ratio is currently 14:1, whereas the national average is 17:1.
-It provides an educational environment that strives for excellence, respect, and responsibility.
-District 86 has strong belief in diversity and that all students are capable.
 The first class to graduate from Hinsdale High School was in 1883.
 District 86 was formed when the elementary school and high school were split into separate districts.
 Originally, there was only Hinsdale High school (located in Hinsdale and later known as Hinsdale Township High School), but a 1962 referendum provided for a 2nd school: Hinsdale South High School (located in Darien, Illinois).

 Academics

 District 86 has a graduation rate of 91%.
 The number of students who miss more than 10% of school days is only 14%.
 As of 2018, the average SAT testing scores for math are 590.3 and for English Language Arts are 584.1.
 In 2017, the average spending per student for operational purposes was $20,397 and for instructional purposes was $12,849.
 More than 90% of teachers return to work for the school district each year.